top of page

 Sofia graduated from SFSU with a degree in Teaching and Administration, so inherently she brings a logical and orderly approach to her work, without losing sight of story and craft.
 Working with young people and families taught Sofia that underrepresented individuals must feel seen and heard to help them reach their potential.
 She is passionate about young women and people of color being included and represented authentically onscreen.

-When Sofia isn't on-set or pushing projects through completion, she can be found spending time with her children, active in the community, or going for a nice hike with her dog.
+When Sofia isn't on-set or pushing projects through completion, she can be found spending time with her children, active in the community, or going for a nice hike.

 bottom of page